Tropical Fukaya Algebras: The approximate solution

+is the cutoff function from \eqref{beta0}.
 In other words, in the cylinder in $C_\nu$ corresponding to an edge $e$, one translates the domain on both ends by an amount $\frac {\nu l_e}{2}$, and then patches the map together using the cutoff function and geodesic exponentiation.
+The definition \eqref{eq:preoffneck} of $u_\nu^\pre$ in the complement of the neck, and its definition \eqref{eq:preglued} on the neck together give a smooth map $u_\nu^\pre:C_\nu \to X^\nu$.
+Indeed, using the relation $t_\nu(v_+) - t_\nu(v_-)=\nu l_e$, we conclude that the expression in \eqref{eq:preglued} is equal to $\e^{t_\nu(v_\pm)}\cu_{v_\pm}$ in the neighborhood of the boundary component $ \tfrac{\pm \nu l_e}{2} \times S^1$.